 There are many people who advertise for cover kits to stitch for charity purposes.
 So it’s a pity to leave these kits at the bottom of your work-box, unused.

 Storage from another angle

-Here’s an interesting video from youtube, where stitching veteran Pam shows us her methods, gained during 20+ years of stitching experience, for storing her stash both at home and when she goes to work:
+Here’s an interesting video from YouTube, where stitching veteran Pam shows us her methods, gained during 20+ years of stitching experience, for storing her cross stitch stash both at home and when she goes to work:

 In the video, Pam relies on her master stash of DMC floss, keeping one of every color in organised bobbin storage boxes.
 Pam used to collect ‘tins’ and has used some of the large flat metal candy boxes to make her own bobbin storage containers.
 These stack well and take up very little room and clearly works for Pam.